-So, my team and I thought of creating an alternative construction material which would cost less and would also benefit the environment.
-Then we realized, that the plastic wastes are increasing rapidly, causing environmental degradation.
+So, my team and I thought of creating an alternative construction material that would cost less and would also benefit the environment.
+Then we realized, that plastic wastes are increasing rapidly, causing environmental degradation.
 Our team of engineers came up with an idea to recycle waste plastic to make alternative eco-friendly bricks.
 With these alternative bricks, the cost of building a house can be reduced by up to 50 %.
 That is how we came up with Aawas.

 2. Could you please explain your product to us?

 We are basically recycling plastics to manufacture bricks.
-We use a 60-40 ratio of plastic and sand, where sand works as an adhesive agent.
+We use 60-40 ratio of plastic and sand, where sand works as an adhesive agent.
 Our product is resistant to heat to up to 1100 degree Celsius, and the bricks have a fireproof property for which 4 to 5 ml of chemical thermosetting plastic is used.

-These blocks have similar strength as that of a normal block.
+These blocks have similar strength as that of a normal blocks.
 Additionally, there are no health hazards.
 We can vary the shape, color, and texture of bricks as per desire.
 Furthermore, the blocks have a faster production rate compared to that of normal bricks.